Article

 Legal effects of divorce on the common property

-The matrimonial regime ceases immediately upon divorce or sooner, if decided by court (starting with the date of the actual separation)
+The matrimonial regime ceases immediately upon divorce or sooner, if decided by the court (starting with the date of the actual separation)

 Child custody after divorce